Ann Rockley: Teaching and writing

 Ann Rockley helped to develop the Information Design certificate program at the University of Toronto.
 She has taught courses in the program (information design and enterprise content management).

-Rockley is the lead author of a 2002 book, Managing Enterprise Content: A Unified Content Strategy, co-authored with Pamela Kostur and Steve Manning, who both worked with Ann at The Rockley Group.
+Rockley is the lead author of a 2002 book, Managing Enterprise Content: A Unified Content Strategy.
 It has become a standard reference manual for content management.
 Her methodology includes return on investment calculations, which can justify the content management effort to executives.

 She is also the lead author of a 2009 book, DITA 101: Fundamentals of DITA for Authors and Managers, co-authored with Charles Cooper and Steve Manning.
 It is a beginner's guide to understanding the Darwin Information Typing Architecture (DITA), an XML-based architecture for authoring, producing, and delivering information.

 Rockley's 2015 book, Intelligent Content: A Primer, was co-authored with Charles Cooper and Scott Abel.
 It is a beginner's guide to creating intelligent content—defined as content which is not limited to one purpose, technology or output—and overcoming the challenges to its adoption.
 Intelligent Content was published by XML Press.